lennygir/polito-se2-23-02-thesis/README.md

 - GET `/api/virtualClock`
     - Description
       - Retrieves the current date from the virtual clock.
+    - You must be logged in to use this endpoint
     - Response
-      - 200 OK:   Returns the current date.
+      - 200 OK: Returns the current virtual clock date.
       ```
       {
         "YYYY-MM-DD"